-Under the direction of the administrator, Angie will assist with the districts record keeping, including financial, writing articles and general office duties.
+Under the direction of the administrator and manager, Alma assists with the districts record keeping, including financial, writing articles and general office duties.

 Randy Dow, Engineering Technologist

-Under the direction of the manager, Randy will assist with work plans and construction.
-He will work along with the contractors during project construction and will be responsible for doing the GIS work for the district.
+Under the direction of the manager, Randy assists with work plans and construction.
+He works with contractors during project construction.

 Gerrit Maxwell, Assistant Resource Technician

-Under the direction of the the engineer technologist and manager, Gerrit will assist with the work plans and construction.
-He will work along with the contractors during project construction and will be responsible for drafting the district projects with AutoCad.
+Under the direction of the the engineer technologist and manager, Gerrit assists with the work plans and construction.
+He is also responsible for drafting the district project designs with AutoCad.